Johanh0/Readify-React/README.md

 This project is an **e-commerce platform** designed to sell **eBooks**.
 It allows users to browse and purchase various eBooks, offering an intuitive and user-friendly interface.
 Built with **React**, **Tailwind**, **JavaScript**, **Node.js**, **MySQL** and **Vite**, the platform offers a seamless shopping experience with full responsiveness across devices.

-Key features include an interactive product catalog, secure form handling, and an easy-to-navigate interface.
-The platform also includes basic error handling in forms to ensure a smooth user experience when submitting information.

 ### Key Features

 - **eBook Catalog**: The website allows users to view and purchase a variety of eBooks, each with detailed descriptions, pricing, and author information.